 The scheme offers an affordable annual subscription or a single lifetime subscription by an individual or a family participating in KAS for a free, opted amount of treatment for any illness requiring indoor admission at the Mandal's Shree Krishna Hospital or any other hospitals nominated by SKAT.
-To cater to the need of various age groups and the purchase capacity, the scheme offers a range of annual in-patient coverage i.e. Rs 5000/- to Rs 100000/- with a corresponding annual membership of Rs 99/- to Rs 1759/- for an individual up to 45 years.
+To cater to the need of various age groups and the purchasing capacity, the scheme offers a range of annual in-patient coverage i.e. Rs 5000/- to Rs 100000/- with a corresponding annual membership of Rs 99/- to Rs 1759/- for an individual up to 45 years.
 The scheme is offered to any person between the age of 91 days and 75 years for a range of inpatient coverage.

 The scheme has unique and innovative features, which are of benefit to members, especially the rural poor."Krupa" – offers such an opportunity in the most democratic way as stated below;

-It is a fully voluntary scheme, which offers an individual optimal opportunity to decide about his/her membership.
+It is a fully voluntary scheme, which offers an individual an optimal opportunity to decide about his/her membership.

 Does not limit the right of members in making their own choice for renewal and non-renewal of the membership, as it is a periodical membership.

-Irrespective of caste, social status and social/financial background, the members have a right to decide whether to take the treatment in the designated hospital, and if so, then seek admission to any ward of the hospital, ranging from general ward to selected wards in Privilege indoor facility.
+Irrespective of caste, social status, and social/financial background, the members have a right to decide whether to take the treatment in the designated hospital and if so, then seek admission to any ward of the hospital, ranging from general ward to selected wards in Privilege indoor facility.